When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 But for many, many, many entrepreneurs and the majority of startups, it starts with the product idea.

-Entrepreneurs have these ideas based on a need, a problem they want to solve for themselves and they jump to the product right away.
+Entrepreneurs start with ideas based on a need, a problem, and they jump to the product right away.
 And that’s the right thing to do because you first have to get a product.

-But you also then have to back up and say, “If I want to make a big brand out of this and grow a company, what is really key is the positioning.“
+But you also have to back up and say, ‘If I want to make a big brand out of this and grow a company, what’s really key is the positioning.’

 How positioning informs creative – from copywriting to design